-My rocket production laboratory was actually a mass production assembly line that would have impressed even Henry Ford.
+My rocket production laboratory became a mass production assembly line that would have impressed even Henry Ford.
 I prepared everything I needed to build 3-4 rockets at a time.
-With enough saltpetre and sugar, I was sure I could reach the moon.
+With enough saltpetre and sugar, I knew I could reach the moon.

 The rocket design changed over time, as you might expect.
 I eventually settled on a process that involved cutting a wooden dowel into two pieces.
 The first piece was sharpened to a nice point to ensure minimal air resistance.
 The second dowel had a hole drilled through the center, which was a technique I designed to increase the rocket’s thrusting power.

 Now the rocket body presented something of a challenge, since I had long since run out of that cool little cardboard tube.
-But I discovered the paper my dad occasionally brought home from the paper mill was exceptionally strong.
-I found that I could take a few sheets of the paper to roll them into a tube.
-I used the two dowels as my guide to get the paper as tight as possible.
-I then used tiny nails to attach the paper to the nose cone dowel.
-I had to wait until later to nail the nozzle section in place (after the rocket was filled with fuel).
+But I discovered the paper my dad sometimes brought home from the paper mill was exceptionally strong.
+I learned to take a few sheets of paper and roll them into a tube.
+I used the two dowels to get the paper as tight as possible.
+I then used tiny nails to attach the paper to the nose cone.

-When the glue had dried, I filled the rocket with my enhanced fuel.
-When it was full, I carefully pounded the nails through the rocket’s paper body attaching the nozzle dowel.
+After the wings dried, I filled the rocket with my enhanced fuel.
+When it was full, I carefully pounded the nails through the rocket’s paper body to attach the nozzle dowel.
 The job was nearly complete.
-I still had to add more rocket fuel to fill up the hole in the dowel because I still hadn’t solved that fuse problem.
+I still had to add more rocket fuel to fill up the hole in the dowel because I hadn’t yet solved that fuse problem.

-Now, I have to admit what my mom said about my rockets was mostly true.
-So you can imagine all the time I spent picking up small bits of paper that had been blown all over our driveway and lawn.
+Now, I have to admit what my mom said about my rockets was mostly true (about sticks of dynamite with fins glued on).
+And you can imagine all the time I spent picking up small bits of paper from exploded rockets that had been blown all over our driveway and lawn.
 But I wasn’t discouraged.
 I knew it was just a matter of time before I got it right.
 And besides, my reputation for rocketry was becoming legendary among my friends.
-They had even started calling me One-Match-Steve.
+They even started calling me One-Match-Steve.
 All my friends were of the stick-the-match-sorta-close-and-then-run-away-as-fast-as-you-can type.
-I, on the other hand, was the only kid stupid enough to hold the match steady until the rocket had started burning.
-But it didn’t matter.
+I, on the other hand, was the only kid stupid enough to hold the match steady until the rocket started burning.
+It didn’t matter.
 I wore my new nickname with pride and dignity.

 Eventually I developed the Wanderer Class of rockets.
 They had smaller fins and less compression on the exhaust, which seemed to make them less likely to explode.
-Even today, I remember with great fondness the rocket I had called Wanderer II.
-It had a revolutionary new wing design, and I had altered the basic design a bit.
+Even today, I remember with great fondness the rocket I called Wanderer II.
+It had a revolutionary new wing design, and I’d altered the basic design a bit.
 My friend Keith was there for moral support.
 Wanderer II did not disappoint us.
 It got off to a great start by not exploding on the launch pad.
-This alone guaranteed it shelf space in my Rocket Hall of Fame.
-There might have been more entries, but piles of shredded paper didn’t seem to impress anyone.
+That alone guaranteed it shelf space in my Rocket Hall of Fame.
+There might have been more entries, but piles of shredded paper didn’t impress anyone.
 After all, I had my standards.

 The great Wanderer II continued to rise, reaching a height of approximately 20-25 feet above the ground.
 In my mind, this baby was not only in the Hall of Fame, it was the leading candidate to become the Hall of Fame centerpiece.
 I would write a book about it, rivaling anything Goddard had written.
 People would come from everywhere to see how I had done it.
 And if NASA wanted a few pointers, well that was OK with me too.